lescx/v2.les.cx/content/articles/app-sources-grapheneos.md

 Do not install APKs someone sent you via WhatsApp.
 Or email.
 Or Signal.

-## APK von GitHub Releases

-* GitHub releases are not all the same.
-Ultimately, GitHub releases are just git tags and nothing stops a developer (and or malicious actors) from injecting manipulated APKs.
-* Uniform and simpler infrastructure for the developer and user in comparison to websites.
-* Signatures can be verified but UI doesn't tell at all if signing key has changed.
-    * Means, similar process to GPG via website
-* CI/CD possible to build APKs using GitHub Pipeline.

 ## Recommended Sources for App Downloads

 1. GrapheneOS's Apps App